How Do I Apply for Medicaid?

 *If you need help reading this information or communicating with us, ask us or call 1-877-423-4746.
 Our services, including interpreters, are free.
 If you are deaf, hard-of-hearing, deaf-blind or have difficulty speaking, you can call us at the number above by dialing 711 (Georgia Relay).

 Medicaid is a program that provides health care services to individuals who meet the requirements for income, resources and citizenship.
 Coverage categories include those for low-income families with children under age 19 and adults who are age 65 or over, blind or disabled.

 Additional Medicaid Information

-Download the application (a link to Georgia's Voter Registration Application is also included below):
+(If needed, a link to Georgia's Voter Registration is also included below):

 Self-service application options:

 Online: Log on to Georgia Gateway at https://gateway.ga.gov/ to apply for benefits.
 Available 24/7.

 By Phone: Call the Customer Contact Center at (877) 423-4746 to submit an application by telephone.